Professor Cavanaugh’s Best Lecture

 Prof. Cavanaugh taught both of my freshmen biology courses.
 Without a doubt, he was the most awe-inspiring teacher I’d ever encountered.
 Never once in those two semesters did I see him use any notes—everything came from his memory and years of experience.
 His unique method of teaching made the material seem to come alive.
 Students in his classes never came in late or talked during the lectures.
 To be in his lectures was to be in the presence of a master at work.

-He was so admired and respected at Louisiana College that the school renamed the Science and Math Building as “Cavanaugh Hall,” even while he was still an active teacher working there.
+He was so admired and respected at Louisiana College that the school renamed the Science and Math Building “Cavanaugh Hall,” even though he was still an active teacher there.
+He retired after teaching there for 32 years.

 So, I had somewhat of a reason to be nervous as I stood outside the office door of this legend.
 The reason I was here was out of sheer desperation.
 The previous year, I had selected science education as my major—largely due to the powerful influence of Prof. Cavanaugh’s biology teaching.

-However, during my trek toward this goal of being a science teacher, I had run into a seemingly insurmountable obstacle—it was called Chemistry 105.
+However, during my trek toward this goal of being a science teacher, I ran into a seemingly insurmountable obstacle—it was called Chemistry 105.
 Being from a rural school, my chemistry background was pretty weak.
-In fact after two weeks of class, they’d covered everything I knew, plus a heck of a lot I didn’t.
+In fact, after two weeks of class, they’d covered everything I knew plus a heck of a lot I didn’t.
 I desperately found myself drowning in a raging sea of formulas, equations, and complex problems.
 I felt distraught, discouraged, and hopeless.

 Impulsively, I blurted out, “Could I talk to you?”
 I’m sure my voice and face had the sound and look of desperation.

-Prof. Cavanaugh stopped with an armload of papers and smiled as he said, “Sure.”
+Prof. Cavanaugh stopped with an armload of papers and smiled, “Sure.”

 So, I began my tale of woe to this kindly old gentleman.
 I shared how I really felt it was God’s will for me to become a science teacher.
 However, with my inability to grasp chemistry, I saw no course but to drop the class and leave behind my dream of science teaching.